 Kaspersky strong-voiced rejections of the accusations and even filed a lawsuit against the American ban.
 The allegations acted as a catalyst to set up the Swiss data center, a person directly familiar with the matter said.

 They as well added that it was not the only reason.
 Speaking with anonymity, they said: “The world is changing.
 There is more balkanisation and protectionism.”
 Declining to provide details on the project, they clarified that it isn’t for any branding purpose but a reforming step on their R&D infrastructure.

 To further deliver on the promises of our Global Transparency Initiative, we are finalizing plans for the opening of the company’s first transparency center this year, which will be located in Europe.
 We understand that during a time of geopolitical tension, mirrored by an increasingly complex cyber-threat landscape, people may have questions and we want to address them. – Kaspersky Lab’s statement

-Works on the Kaspersky data center are to begin within weeks and a completion is targeted during early 2020.
+Works on the Kaspersky data center are to begin within weeks, and completion is targeted for early 2020.
 Founder and CEO Eugene Kaspersky will publicly announce the plans in the coming months.